MikeWilbert/pyTurb/docs_pyTurb.md

   y_1 &= y^n + \Delta t f(y^n, t^n)\\
   y^{n+1} &= y^n + \Delta t \frac{f(y^n, t^n) + f(y_1, t^{n+1})}{2}
 \end{align*}$$
-In Heun's method he function $y$ is approximated at the end of the time step interval by the Euler forward method.
+In Heun's method the function $y$ is approximated at the end of the time step interval by the Euler forward method.
 Thus we have expresison for $f$ at the left and the right border of the interval and can use their mean value to approximate $f$ in the middle of the time step interval.
-Heun's method is of order 2.

-The method used in the code *pyTurb_2D* is *SSPRK3* method, short for *strong stability preserving Runge-Kutta method of order 3*.
+The method used in the module *pyTurb* is the *SSPRK3* method, short for *strong stability preserving Runge-Kutta method of order 3*.
 It consists of the following steps:

 $$\begin{align*}
   y_1 &= y^n + \Delta t \, f(y^n, t^n)\\